Skip advert

 Advertisement - Article continues below

-The EV6’s 490-litre boot provides a useful amount of space, while a variable-height boot floor allows you to decide whether to maximise space or create a flat loading lip.
-Due to the Meridian audio system, the capacity of four-wheel drive versions of GT-Line S and GT models is slightly reduced by 10 litres.
-The 60:40 split rear seats fold down almost flat, expanding luggage capacity to 1,300 litres.
+The EV6’s 490-litre boot provides a useful amount of space, while a variable-height floor allows you to decide whether to maximise space or create a flat loading lip.
+Examples equipped with the Meridian audio system have a slightly reduced boot capacity of 10 litres.
+The rear seats include a ski hatch for loading longer items, along with a 60:40 split-folding rear seat that lays down almost flat, expanding luggage capacity to 1,300 litres.

-Rear-drive cars also benefit from a 52-litre storage compartment under the bonnet, while this space is reduced to 20 litres in all-wheel drive versions.
-Either way, the EV6’s ‘frunk’ is good for keeping your charging cables out of sight.
+Rear-drive cars benefit from a 52-litre storage compartment under the bonnet, while this space is reduced to 20 litres in all-wheel-drive versions.
+Either way, the EV6’s ‘frunk’ is good for keeping your charging cables out of sight and in an area away from your luggage.
+Rivals like the Renault Scenic and Volkswagen ID.4 provide underfloor stowage, which might be an issue if you have stuff in the boot that needs to be removed in order to access the cables.

 Towing